slackpanos/SlackOnly-Docs/README.md

 SlackOnly is a third party software repository for Slackware Linux that provides binary packages built from SlackBuilds.org (SBo) build scripts.
 The goal is to enable users to install any package from SBo and to do so with just a quick download.
-SlackOnly also provides meta date that supports automatic dependency resolution with certain package managers.
+SlackOnly also provides meta data that supports automatic dependency resolution with certain package managers.
 SlackOnly assumes that users have installed a full installation of Slackware Linux prior to use.